Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 4.0 File formats
 ================

 The Variant Effect Predictor script uses plain text files both as input and output.
+Input files can be gzip compressed - the zcat utility must be in your path to use gzipped files.

 4.1 Input file
 --------------